 Yes, it is ok to merge the data using PIDP.
 There is a known issue with SDQ scores due to a new missing value code of 9 being introduced in Wave 7.
 This affects other variables in the youth questionnaire in Wave 7 as well.
 So, please check.
 Please see post https://iserswww.essex.ac.uk/support/issues/890.
 We are aware of this issue and the correction will be included in the next release.

-#2 Updated by Vicky Thompson about 2 years ago
+#2 Updated by Vicky Thompson over 2 years ago

 Thanks for your response.
 I will merge the waves via the pidp.
 I had noticed there were some issues with wave 7 SDQ scores.
 Thanks for confirming this.
 Do you have any suggestions in regards to which weighting variables would be best for the above analysis?.

-#3 Updated by Stephanie Auty about 2 years ago
+#3 Updated by Stephanie Auty over 2 years ago

 Apologies for the delay in responding.